TheOdinProject/curriculum/html_css/grid-lessons/advanced_grid_properties.md

 ### auto-fit and auto-fill

 These two values are actually a part of the `repeat()` function specification, but they were saved for the end of the lesson because their usefulness is not apparent until after you understand the `minmax()` function.
-Here's the use case: You want to give your grid a number of columns that is flexible based on the size of the grid.
+Here's the use case: You want to give your grid a number of columns that are flexible based on the size of the grid.
 For example, if our grid is only `200px` wide, we may only want one column.
 If it's `400px` wide, we may want two, and so on.
 Solving this problem with media queries would be a _lot_ of typing.
 Thankfully, `auto-fit` and `auto-fill` are here to save the day!

 According to the W3 specification, both of these functions will return "the largest possible positive integer" without the grid items overflowing their container.
 Here is a simple example: